 Learn more about Alzheimer’s treatment at Cross Creek Hospital in Austin, TX

 Alzheimer’s disease, which is the most common form of dementia, is a neurocognitive disorder that causes irreversible brain damage.
 More specifically, as this disease progressively gets worse, an individual will begin to experience changes in his or her memory, behavior, and thinking.
 Over time, as this disease worsens, it will become increasingly difficult for someone with Alzheimer’s to function on his or her own on a daily basis.
-At Cross Creek Hospital, we recognize that living a life with Alzheimer’s disease is difficult for everyone involved, especially for caregivers as they try to figure out what is best for their loved one.
+At Cross Creek Hospital, a hospital for Alzheimer’s treatment in Austin, we recognize that living a life with Alzheimer’s disease is difficult for everyone involved, especially for caregivers as they try to figure out what is best for their loved one.
 We know that you want to provide your loved one with the best possible care, which is why we have developed specialized programming that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this disease.
 You do not have to go through this alone; we can help you and your loved one develop the tools needed to live a satisfying life.